abinarain/DMWAS/README.md

 #It also generates a file PDValues.csv that has partial dependence of each column sorted in ascending order.\
 #Usage: python3 programName EncodedFileName.txt PhenotypeFile ColumnNumberwithYvals-1 #Example 5 for 6th column\
 #Example: python3 createLogitReg.py NullMafMultiColDIPsScoredEncoded.txt PhenotypeFam.txt 5 \
-Here the Phenotype.txt file itself is represented in FAM format such as in PLINK tool.
+Here the Phenotype.txt file itself is represented in FAM format such as in PLINK tool with 1 unaffected and 2 affected, and thus named it as PhenotypeFam.txt .
 #Note: It would be useful to take the input encoded file which has been already filtered with MAF and Null values and any other discrepancy if any
 #Note: the Phenotype file is space delimited and does not have header file name, The EncodedFileName is comma delimited and the header names are the
 #Note: The phenotype column variable should be of 2 values in nature, such as 1 unaffected and 2 affected,